 - The ABS sensor is held with a hex bolt, requiring a 10mm Allen wrench to be removed.
 This ABS sensor (also called RPM sensor) is located on the back of the steering knuckle.

 - Remove damaged ABS sensor.
 Pull out the old sensor.

 - It is a good idea to take a picture of the way that your ABS wire is routed.
 When you install the new sensor, you may be wondering how and where to place the wire.

 - Remove cable.
 The ABS electrical wire is held in place by plastic clips.
 Pull the wiring harness away from the clips.
 You may have a plastic cover over the ABS sensor.
 Make sure to remove that before you pull out the ABS sensor.
 The plastic is typically held with clips that can be easily removed.

 - Disconnect ABS Sensor Follow the ABS sensor cable to where it joins the connector under the front subframe.

 - Pull up the metal C clip and unplug the old sensor from the connector.
-To get to the connector, you may have to remove the wheel well liner.
+You may have to remove the wheel well liner to get to the connector.
 Separate the two connectors.
-You will need a small screwdriver to pry out the clips and separate the ABS and brake pad wear sensor.
+You will need a small screwdriver to pry the clips and separate the ABS and brake pad wear sensor.